igr/color-code/doc/13-function.md

 FUNCTIONs arguments can be:

 + _explicit_ - part of functions signature.
-+ _implicit_ - an external reference used directly in the function body.
++ _implicit_ - an external reference used directly in the function body (hard-coded).

+> ⚡️ Pro tip: Avoid _implicit_ arguments.

+If _implicit_ argument is an ACTION, it automatically spreads to the current FUNCTION.

 _Explicit_ arguments may be: